adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 ## @adonisjs/cache

-This summer we worked on [BentoCache](bentocache.dev) - a caching library for Node.js.
+Last summer (2023) we worked on [BentoCache](https://bentocache.dev) - a caching library for Node.js.
 It is a standalone and can be used with any framework.
 We are planning to have a first-party integration with AdonisJS 6, and so with its own set of features.

 Take a look at the [BentoCache documentation](https://bentocache.dev) to learn more about it, but to give you a quick overview, main features are: